-The ten principal taxpayers represent \$84,931,480 (47.10%) of the 2017 Taxable Assessed Valuation of \$180,345,370.
-Sueba Development 122 LP (apartment complex and land) represents \$25,115,010 (13.93%).
+The ten principal taxpayers represent \$81,653,020 (44.12%) of the 2017 Taxable Assessed Valuation of \$185,063,516.
+Sueba Development 122 LP (apartment complex) represents \$25,115,010 (13.57%).
 This represents ownership as of January 1, 2017.
-A principal taxpayer list related to the Estimated Taxable Assessed Valuation as of August 1, 2017 (\$206,904,615) is currently not available.
+In January 2018, Sueba sold the Imperial Lofts apartment complex to an unaffiliated third party which will became the principal taxpayer in the District.
+A principal taxpayer list related to the Estimated Taxable Assessed Valuation as of January 1, 2018 (\$221,013,676) is currently not available.
 If a principal taxpayer were to default in the payment of taxes in an amount which exceeds the District's debt service fund surplus available for payment of its debt, the ability of the District to make timely payment of debt service would be dependent on its ability to enforce and liquidate its tax lien, which is a time-consuming process, or to sell tax anticipation notes.
 Failure to recover or borrow funds in a timely fashion could force the District to levy a high tax rate to pay principal and interest on its debt, thereby hindering growth and leading to further defaults in the payment of taxes.
 The District is not required by law or the Bond Resolution to maintain any specified amount of surplus in its debt service fund.
 See "Tax Collection Limitations" in this section, "TAX DATA-Principal Taxpayers," "TAX PROCEDURES-Levy and Collection of Taxes."